bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Well at this somewhat higher level of combining things, it seems unnecessary to ask these questions.
 And I think that that's a bit the same of like the lower level and the higher level there's more of an expectation to have an academically rigorous look at the lower cryptography part and less at like you know this security of composition.
 I'm overgeneralizing obviously.

-Speaker 1: 00:11:48

-Yeah I mean if you say it's it seems unnecessary it sounds like the famous last words of the applied copter it works until it doesn't work but yeah

-Speaker 0: 00:11:58

-I mean I agree with you I don't mean to say we shouldn't ask this, I'm saying it seems that people are okay with the question not being asked.
+Yeah I mean if you say it's it seems unnecessary it sounds like the famous last words of the applied copter it works until it doesn't work but yeah I mean I agree with you I don't mean to say we shouldn't ask this, I'm saying it seems that people are okay with the question not being asked.
 Yes.

 ## ROAST